hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-	* a reference,
-	* a designation,
-	* an informal description
+    * name
-	* a technical description
+    * descriptions
+    * tax number
-	* an estimated duration
+    * address
+    * email address
+    * phone number
-	* an estimated cost
+    * password

 * Selected data:
-	* Classifying task category
+	* Role of the employee
+    * Branch of the network

 **Output Data:**
 +
+* List of existing employees
+* List of existing branches
-* List of existing task categories
+* List of existing roles
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)